akangkhi/rdcn-adbu/docs/package/index.md

 ## Type C Power cable

-Both Module-I and Module-II are powered via USB Type-C. <br>
+Both Module-I and Module-II are powered via USB Type-C.

 USB Type-C requires certain conditions to be followed by the power cable as well as the downstream devices to negotiate the voltage/current/power.
 Both Module-I and II are tested with this USB Type-C cable.

 ![Alt text](package/assets/typec.png?raw=true "Power Adapter")